-Portfolio premium: the actual return over the risk-free interest rate (i.e. "excess return") earned by a given portfolio between 1963 and 2011.
+Portfolio premium: the actual return over the risk-free interest rate (i.e. "excess return") earned by a given portfolio between 1963 and 2012.

-Portfolio beta: the beta estimated relative to the S&P 500 Index using annual returns between 1963 and 2011.
+Portfolio beta: the beta estimated relative to the S&P 500 Index using annual returns between 1963 and 2012.

-Realized market premium: the average annual excess return of the S&P 500 Index between 1963 and 2011 over the long-term risk-free rate.
+Realized market premium: the average annual excess return of the S&P 500 Index between 1963 and 2012 over the long-term risk-free rate.

-This adjustment can be thought of as simply "what actually happened" (the portfolio premium) minus "what CAPM predicted would happen" (the portfolio beta x the realized market premium).114
+This adjustment can be thought of as simply "what actually happened" (the portfolio premium) minus "what CAPM predicted would happen" (the portfolio beta x the realized market premium).97

-112 For example, in early versions of what would evolve into the SBBI Classic Yearbook (Morningstar, Chicago 2012) the "small stock premium" was calculated as the simple difference between a "small company stock" series and the Standard and Poor's (S&P) Composite Index (i.e., the S&P 500 Index).
+95 For example, in early versions of what would evolve into the SBBI Classic Yearbook (Morningstar, Chicago 2012) the "small stock premium" was calculated as the simple difference between a "small company stock" series and the Standard and Poor's (S&P) Composite Index (i.e., the S&P 500 Index).

-113 2012 Ibbotson SBBI Valuation Yearbook (Chicago, Morningstar, 2012), Chapter 7, "Firm Size and Return", pages 85-107.
+^{96 2012} Ibbotson SBBI Valuation Yearbook (Chicago, Morningstar, 2012), Chapter 7, "Firm Size and Return", pages 85-107.

-114 The basic CAPM equation is $COE = R_l + (\beta \times ERP)$, which can be rewritten as $COE - R_l = (\beta \times ERP)$.
+97 The basic CAPM equation is $COE = R_l + (\beta \times ERP)$, which can be rewritten as $COE - R_l = (\beta \times ERP)$.
 COE (i.e. "expected return") minus the risk-free rate (R_l) is, by definition, the "expected return over the risk-free rate", and therefore, so is ($\beta \times ERP$).

-For example, an abbreviated version of Exhibit B-6 is shown in Figure 7.
-The average annual arithmetic return for Portfolio 25 is 20.40 percent over the time period 1963-2011, and the average annual long-term Treasury income return over this period was 6.84 percent.
-This implies actual excess returns of 13.56 percent (20.40% - 6.84%) for this portfolio.
+For example, an abbreviated version of Exhibit B-6 is shown in Figure 9.
+The average annual arithmetic return for Portfolio 25 is 20.31 percent over the time period 1963-2012, and the average annual long-term Treasury income return over this period was 6.75 percent.
+This implies actual excess returns of 13.56 percent (20.31% - 6.75%) for this portfolio.

-Portfolio 25 has a calculated beta115 of 1.30, and the realized market premium over the 1963-2011 period is 4.27 percent.116 This implies that predicted excess return according to CAPM is 5.57 percent (1.30 x 4.27%) (difference due to rounding).
+Portfolio 25 has a calculated beta 98 of 1.30, and the realized market premium over the 1963-2012 period is 4.46 percent.
+99 This implies that predicted excess return according to CAPM is 5.80 percent (1.30 x 4.46%) (difference due to rounding).

-The size premium for Portfolio 25 in Exhibit B-6 is therefore 7.99 percent, which is "what actually happened" (13.56%) minus "what CAPM predicted" (5.57%).
+The size premium for Portfolio 25 in Exhibit B-6 is therefore 7.75 percent, which is "what actually happened" (13.56%) minus "what CAPM predicted" (5.80%).
 This is what is meant when we say that the beta of smaller companies doesn't explain all of their returns.
-In this simple example, beta fell 7.99% short of explaining what actually happened.
+In this simple example, beta fell 7.75% short of explaining what actually happened.

 The risk premia over CAPM (i.e. "size premia") published in the Risk Premium Report are adjusted for beta.
 In other words, the portion of excess return that is not attributable to beta is controlled for, or removed, leaving only the size effect's contribution to excess return.
-These premia are appropriate for use in the capital asset pricing model (CAPM), and in buildup methods that do not otherwise already have a measure of size risk.117
+These premia are appropriate for use in the capital asset pricing model (CAPM), and in buildup methods that do not otherwise already have a measure of size risk.100

 Risk premia over CAPM, or "size premia" (RP_s) are presented in Exhibits B-1 through B-8.
-In the 2012 Report, these risk premia are calculated over the period 1963 (the year that the Compustat database was inaugurated) through December 2011.
+In the 2013 Report, these risk premia are calculated over the period 1963 (the year that the Compustat database was inaugurated) through December 2012.

-Figure 7: Calculating Size Premia (RPs)
+Figure 9: Calculating Size Premia (RPs)

-Companies Ranked by 5-Year Average EBITDA Historical Equity Risk Premium: Average Since 1963 Data for Year Ending December 31, 2011 Exhibit B-6
+Companies Ranked by 5-Year Average EBITDA

+Historical Equity Risk Premium: Average Since 1963

+Exhibit B-6